 Patsy Fitzsimons is Head of Complaints and Investigations with the Decision Support Service.
 Patsy's presentation gave an overview of Key Reforms and role of the Decision Support Service in relation to the Assisted Decision-Making (Capacity) Act 2015.

 Amanda Phelan (RGN, RM, PHN, RNT, BNS, MSc, PhD.) is a Professor of Ageing and Community Nursing in the School of Nursing & Midwifery, Trinity College Dublin since March 2020.
-See Amanda's presentation here.
+Please email us for a copy of Amanda's presentation.

 The Judiciary – Justice John O’Connor provided an outline of how he approaches cases that have relevance to human rights and safeguarding for Older people giving case examples and approaches.
 He also referenced the resource implications of fully implementing the Assisted Decision Making Act 2015.